Nanotechnology is revolutionising electronic engineering.

 Drawing on the expertise of nanotechnology research groups at York, this course emphasises those areas of nanotechnology directly relevant to contemporary electronics.
 It forms part of a broad and strong core programme in electronics and provides ‘hands-on’ opportunities to build and characterise nanoscale devices.
 You'll develop your professional skills and your confidence with a year in industry.

-You'll graduate with the knowledge required to operate with confidence - as a designer, operator or manager - in the rapidly-expanding world of nanotechnology.
+You'll graduate with the knowledge required to operate with confidence - as a designer, researcher or manager - in the rapidly-expanding world of nanotechnology.

 This course is fully accredited by the IET and counts towards the training requirements for Chartered Engineer status.
 Our courses have been continually accredited for 25 years.